EwanLyon/ncg-spotify/README.md

     	artistElement.innerHTML = newVal.artist;
     	albumImageElement.src = newVal.albumArt;
     });

+There is also a replicant `rawSongData` which is the value of all the data given when requesting the current song.
+Can be used for more advanced implementations.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.